JamesRapson/Rouser/README.md

 The Rouser Web Server enables users to wake their computers from a sleep or hibernate mode using a web page that they can access once connected to the corporate VPN.
 This allows you to set power schemes on your computers that put them into a low power mode when not in use, saving you energy, CO2 emissions and money.

 The website provides a script to easily populate the web server with the information it requires to send WOL packets to a computer.
 This script can be run manually or as part of a domain wide login script.
-The website also provides a script that will set a computer's power scheme and can create a scheduled task to put the computer into sleep mode at a specified time
+It also alows you to create a script that will set a computer's power scheme based on your preferences and can create a scheduled task to put the computer into sleep mode at a desired time.

 The ultimate aim is to save energy/power, CO2 and money in the running of your desktop fleet by making it very easy for a user to wake and remotely connect to their computer whenever they wish to, hence removing one of the inconveniences of using power schemes.
+Putting computer to sleep when not in use should be a no-brainer however the problem of being able to wake them when required can mean that this is not possible.

+I have installed this website within our corporate netweek on a computer that always need to remain on.
+When I or anyone else needs to remote into their computer from home we simply connect to our corporate VPN in the usual way and then open the website and wake our computer.
+It seems to work very well and I have never had a situation where I have been unable to wake my computer when needed.

 ## Technical Details
 This is a ASP.NET Core project with a SPA style client application using Typescript